Skip to main content

 Mission-critical voice requires guaranteed quality (latency, priority, stability).
 In 5G, this is achieved via dedicated QoS flows.

-We tested:– Creating a unicast 5GS QoS flow via Rx [PCC/5GSQOSFLOWSETUP/Rx/02]
+– Creating a unicast 5GS QoS flow via Rx [PCC/5GSQOSFLOWSETUP/Rx/02]

 – Creating a unicast 5GS QoS flow via N5 [PCC/5GSQOSFLOWSETUP/N5/02]